Load balancing system under Join the Shortest Queue: Many-Server-Heavy-Traffic Asymptotics: Introduction

-The transform method introduced in \cite{Hurtado_transform_method_temp} is a two-step procedure to compute the distribution of queue lengths in classical heavy-traffic regime, and it can be used for queueing systems that experience SSC to a one-dimensional subspace.
+The transform method introduced in \cite{Hurtado_transform_method} is a two-step procedure to compute the distribution of the queue lengths in classical heavy-traffic regime, and it can be used for queueing systems that experience SSC to a one-dimensional subspace.
 The method is introduced in the context of a load balancing system and a generalized switch.
 Before using the method, positive recurrence and SSC to a one-dimensional subspace must be proved.
-The main idea is to consider an exponential test function such that, after setting its drift to zero, yields the Moment Generating Function (MGF) of the projection of the vector of queue lengths on the subspace where SSC occurs.
+The main idea is to consider an exponential test function such that, after setting its drift to zero, yields the Moment Generating Function (MGF) of the projection of the vector of the queue lengths on the subspace where SSC occurs.
 Then, an implicit expression that is valid for all traffic is obtained.
 The last step is to take the heavy-traffic limit, and prove that the terms depending on the queue lengths vanish, so that we obtain an explicit expression for the limiting MGF.
+The authors in \cite{Hurtado_transform_method} work with the MGF, but the transform method they propose also works with other transforms, such as the one-sided Laplace transform or the characteristic function (also known as Fourier transform).
+In this paper we use the one-sided Laplace transform.

 Stein's method is based on the approach introduced by \cite{stein1972bound}, and a survey about the main results can be found in \cite{Ross2011_SteinSurvey}.
+The main idea is to bound the Wasserstein's distance between the pre-limit variable and a random variable that follows the limiting distribution.
+Then, one obtains conditions on the parameters of the system such that this bound converges to zero.
 In \cite{gurvich2014diffusion} the method was developed for continuous time Markov chains, and it was first used in the context of SPNs in \cite{braverman2017stein,braverman2017stein2}.
 The method was developed there for single queues with many servers, with patient and impatient customers.
 Later, in \cite{Walton_SteinHT} the same method was used to study a single server queue in heavy-traffic.
 We use it here to bound the Wasserstein's distance between the total queue lengths and an exponential random variable.